draftmode-org/logger/README.md

 ````

 ### Handler
-There are two different types of handler provided.
-In any case a handler is the interactor for the logger to write a record.

 <a id="object-channel-handler" name="object-channel-handler"></a>
 <a id="user-content-object-channel-handler" name="user-content-object-channel-handler"></a>
 #### ChannelHandler
-the ChannelHandler allows us to collect handler to the same channel.
-He takes care about, that every handler has
+the ChannelHandler collects LogHandler to the same channel and provides the same
-- the same formatter
-- the same writer
-To use the channelHandler as a Logger itself he implements the IHandler-Methods, too.
+- Channel (writer + formatter)
+for each LogHandler.

+the channelHandler can be pushed/initialized into the Logger.

+##### method: getChannel (ChannelInterface)
+##### method: getLogHandler (array)
-##### method: pushHandler
+##### method: pushLogHandler
-Method to add a new Handler for a given LogLevel and format.
+Method to add a new LogHandler.
+After a push the logHandler-array is key-sorted.<br>
+This key-sort is important to prevent multiple write transaction for different LogLevels.

-##### method: isHandling
+##### method: getEffectedHandler
-Business logic to validate if any handler has to be used for a given Record<br>
+each logHandler is verified (method: isHandling(LogRecord)) if he matches for the given LogRecord.

 ##### method: writeRecord
-all Handlers pushed to this channel will be used ($handler->writeRecord), if the handler::isHandling matches.
+for a passed logHandler the record will be written to the LogWriter initialized in the ChannelHandler itself.

-<a id="object-single-handler" name="object-single-handler"></a>
+<a id="object-log-handler" name="object-log-handler"></a>
-<a id="user-content-object-single-handler" name="user-content-object-single-handler"></a>
+<a id="user-content-object-log-handler" name="user-content-object-log-handler"></a>
-#### SingleHandler
+#### LogHandler
 The SingleHandler provides the common way to create a handler for a Logger.
 The only difference to the common implementation:
 - instead of logLevel